Stochastic Approximation for Estimating the Price of Stability in Stochastic Nash Games: Numerical Experiments

-It has been shown~\cite{KannanShanbhag2012} that when $\sigma \geq 1$, $f$ is convex and also, when either $\sigma =1$ or $1<\sigma\leq 3$ and $N\leq \frac{3\sigma-1}{\sigma-1}$, the mapping associated with the Cournot game, i.e., $F(x)\triangleq \left[\nabla_{x^{(1)}} \mathbb{E}[f_1(x,\xi)]; \ldots;\nabla_{x^{(N)}} \mathbb{E}[f_N(x,\xi)] \right]$ is merely monotone.
+It has been shown~\cite{KannanShanbhag2012} that when $\sigma \geq 1$, $f$ is convex and also, when either $\sigma =1$ or $1<\sigma\leq 3$ and $N\leq \frac{3\sigma-1}{\sigma-1}$, the mapping associated with the Cournot game, i.e., $F(x)\triangleq \left(\nabla_{x^{(1)}} \mathbb{E}[f_1(x,\xi)], \ldots,\nabla_{x^{(N)}} \mathbb{E}[f_N(x,\xi)] \right)$ is merely monotone.

-\textbf{Experiments and set-up.} We compare the performance of Algorithm~\ref{algorithm:aR-IP-SeG} with that of the two existing methods, namely (aRB-IRG) in~\cite{kaushik2021method} and the sequential regularization (SR) scheme (cf.~\cite{FacchineiPang2003,kaushik2021method}).
-Note that both the SR scheme and (aRB-IRG) can only use deterministic gradients.
-To apply these two schemes, we use a sample average approximation scheme by assuming that the deterministic gradient is approximated using a batch size of $1000$ random samples.
+\textbf{Experiments and set-up.} We compare the performance of Algorithm~\ref{algorithm:aR-IP-SeG} with that of the two existing methods, namely \fyy{aRB-IRG} in~\cite{kaushik2021method} and the sequential regularization (SR) scheme (cf.~\cite{FacchineiPang2003,kaushik2021method}).
+Note that both the SR scheme and \fyy{aRB-IRG} can only use deterministic gradients.
+To apply these two \fyy{methods}, we use a sample average approximation scheme by assuming that the deterministic gradient is approximated using a batch size of $1000$ random samples.
 In Algorithm~\ref{algorithm:aR-IP-SeG}, however, we can use stochastic gradients (using a single sample $\xi$).
-In both Algorithm~\ref{algorithm:aR-IP-SeG} and (aRB-IRG), we employ a randomized block-coordinate scheme with $N$ number of blocks, where $N$ is the number of firms.
-We consider four different settings in our simulation results, where they differ in terms of the choices of the initial stepsize, the initial regularization parameter, and the initial penalty parameter.
-For each setting, we implement the three methods on two different Cournot games, one with $4$ players over a network with $5$ nodes, and another with $10$ players over a network with $10$ nodes.
+In both Algorithm~\ref{algorithm:aR-IP-SeG} and \fyy{aRB-IRG}, we employ a randomized block-coordinate scheme with $N$ number of blocks, where $N$ is the number of firms.
+We consider four different settings in our simulation results, where they differ in terms of the choices of the initial stepsize, the initial regularization parameter \fyy{used in} \fyy{aRB-IRG}, and the initial penalty parameter.
+For each setting, we implement the three methods on \fyy{four} different Cournot games, one with $2$ players over a network with $2$ nodes, \fyy{one with $4$ players over a network with $5$ nodes, one with $10$ players over a network with $2$ nodes}, and another with $10$ players over a network with $10$ nodes.
 We assume that $\alpha_j(\xi)$ is uniformly distributed for all the agents.
-To compare the simulation results, we generate $15$ independent sample-paths for each scheme that is stochastic or randomized.
+To compare the simulation results, we generate $15$ independent sample-paths for \fyy{any of the schemes that are stochastic and/or randomized}.